shibatch/tlfloat/CODE_OF_CONDUCT.md

     privileges of the websites related to the project and basically what you cannot do is not possible for the maintainers either.

+### Not taking the guidelines as an absolute

+* Each member should understand that each item of these guidelines is merely a means to achieve the objectives of the guidelines and to respect basic human rights.
+  * Each member should always consider first how to achieve the objectives of the guidelines and respect basic human rights, and for this purpose, allow deviations from each item of these guidelines.